-In 1972, director William Friedkin-huge after The French Connection (1971)- is shooting his spiritual/psych-horror The Exorcist (1973) in downtown New York.
-For a scene requiring mock brain-scans of the possessed lead character, Friedkin films a real-life radiologist and his assistant, Paul Bateson.
-Flash ahead to 1979.
-Friedkin is planning an adaptation of Gerald Walker's novel 'Cruising', inspired by a real-life serial killer carving up leather boys in the city's underground gay-bars and dumping their body parts in the Hudson River, wrapped in black plastic bags.
-When he learns that his Exorcist radiologist assistant Bateson is currently awaiting trial for the post-coital slaying of gay film critic Addison Verrill, Friedkin decides to pay him a visit to do a little research into the psyche of his cruising killer.
-Bateson is later imprisoned for life - for the Verrill murder - but not before dropping hints while in custody that he was also the body bag killer.
-The latter cases remain unsolved, but there's every chance that Friedkin had not only inadvertently consulted the actual killer at the heart of Cruising while planning the film, but had also cast him in a film he made years before it.
+In 1972 director William Friedkin-huge after The French Connection (1971)--was shooting his spiritual/psych-horror The Exorcist (1973) in downtown New York.
+For a scene requiring mock brain-scans of the possessed lead character, he shot a real-life radiologist and his assistant, Paul Bateson.
+In 1979 Friedkin was planning an adaptation of Gerald Walker's novel "Cruising", inspired by a real-life serial killer who was carving up "leather boys" in the city's underground gay bars and dumping their body parts in the Hudson River, wrapped in black plastic bags.
+When Friedkin learned that his "Exorcist" radiologist assistant Bateson was awaiting trial for the post-coital slaying of gay film critic Addison Verrill, Friedkin decided to pay him a visit to do a little research into the psyche of his cruising killer.
+Bateson was later sentenced to life in prison for the Verrill murder, but not before dropping hints while in custody that he was also the body bag killer.
+Those cases remain unsolved, but there's a good chance that Friedkin had not only inadvertently consulted the actual killer responsible for the murders that were the subject of both the novel and the film it was based on, but that Friedkin had also cast him in a film he made years before.

 Karen Allen was never shown a complete script before she worked on this film.
-Director William Friedkin deliberately kept the actress in the dark about the events of the film since her character Nancy wasn't supposed to be aware of what was happening to Al Pacino's cop as he explored the gay underworld.
+Director William Friedkin deliberately kept her in the dark, since her character Nancy wasn't supposed to be aware of what was happening to Al Pacino's cop as he explored the gay underworld.

-In an effort to make the scenes of gay "leather bars" as real as possible, actual gay bars for men were used in the film that existed in New York City at that time.
-These locations are in the lower west neighborhoods in the meat packing district of Manhattan, most of which remain open to this day.
-Movie extras in full black leather and chaps, including other provocative sexual attire, were actual gay patrons of the bar recruited for the scenes a few days before filming began.
-The extras were instructed to act as they would normally act in gay bars, but to tone down sexually-oriented activities because of the likelihood these acts would give the film an "X" rating.
+In an effort to make the scenes of gay "leather bars" as real as possible, actual leather bars in New York City that catered to gay men were used.
+These locations are in Manhattan's lower West Side neighborhoods in the meat packing district, most of which remain open to this day.
+The extras in full black leather and chaps, among other provocative sexual attire, were actual patrons of the bars recruited for the scenes a few days before filming began.
+They were instructed to act as they would normally act in gay bars, but to tone down sexually-oriented activities because of the likelihood these acts would give the film an "X" rating.

 Joe Spinell made this movie before Maniac (1980), playing a brutal, closeted police officer in the early scenes.
 His character mentions his wife leaving him and moving down to Florida with their young daughter to live with his wife's sister.
-In real life, Joe Spinell's wife, Jean Jennings, divorced him several weeks before he filmed his scenes, and moved to Florida exactly as Joe's character describes in the movie.
+In real life, Spinell's wife, porn star Jean Jennings, divorced him several weeks before he filmed his scenes and moved to Florida--exactly as his character describes.

-The plot of the film, about murders in gay nightclubs, caused many to protest the release of the film.
-In fact, organized protests by gay groups were planned for the date of the release of the film.
+The plot, about murders of the patrons of gay nightclubs, caused many to protest the release of the film.
+In fact, organized protests by gay groups were planned on the day the film was released.
 The public largely ignored the protests.